uilmi/test-orm-mvc/README.md

      "database": "ulul_challenge",
      "host": "sql.madecanggih.dev"

-DB will soon will be delated, so you might want to config the db setup `config/config.json` to your local db.
+DB will soon be delated, so you might want to config the db setup `config/config.json` to your local db.

 1. Clone this repository